Dengue fever

 In October 2013, discovery of a new dengue virus serotype, dengue 5, was announced; it is thought to be phylogenetically distinct from the other 4 types.

+Vertical transmission is possible.
+Rarely, transmission has occurred via blood transfusions and organ transplants.
 Transmission of dengue virus via allogeneic blood cell transplantation has been documented, and patients with sickle cell disease or trait may be at increased risk of death from dengue.

 The hemorrhagic form, dengue hemorrhagic fever (DHF), is believed to be more likely to occur during a second infection with the dengue virus, especially if the second infection involves a different serotype.
 DHF affects approximately 500 000 people annually and is most common in children younger than 15 years.